 Introductory Electives for Non-majors: These 1000-level introductory courses are a great first stop for non-majors who want to broaden their horizons and for students who are considering the major but are still undecided.
 These courses do not fulfill requirements for the major or minor.
-These lower-division electives include Creativity, Imagination, and Theoretical Physics (YSC1217; 2MC), Molecular Perspectives (YSC1218; 2MC), Introduction to Black Holes (YSC1219; 2MC), Physics of the Electric Guitar (YSC1221; 2MC), and More is Different: Emergence and Self-organization (YSC2242; in the process of being leveled-down; 2MC).
+These lower-division electives include Creativity, Imagination, and Theoretical Physics (YSC1217; 2.5MC), Molecular Perspectives (YSC1218; 2.5MC), Introduction to Black Holes (YSC1219; 2.5MC), Physics of the Electric Guitar (YSC1221; 2.5MC), More is Different: Emergence in Physical Systems (YSC1220; 2.5MC), and Science Skills Workshop (YSC2251; 2.5MC).
 Some (but not all) of these courses are offered every year.

 Introductory Courses for Everyone: These 1000-level courses supply the foundational knowledge required for the major and are the recommended place to start for prospective majors.
 These courses are also appropriate for non-majors who have taken calculus (either at Yale-NUS or in high school).
 These courses are General Chemistry (YSC1207) and General Physics (YSC1213).
 Both of these courses are offered annually.

 Methods Courses: These 2000-level courses are appropriate for all physical sciences majors and develop essential skills for upper-division courses and research.
 These courses are recommended to all our majors and are open to non-majors with sufficient preparation by instructor approval.
 These methods courses include Mathematical Methods in Physical Sciences (YSC2205; fulfills the major’s math requirement), Experimental Methods in Physical Sciences (YSC2246; fulfills the major’s lab requirement), and Computational Methods in Physical Sciences (YSC2237).
 At least two of these courses will be offered every year.

 Core Topical Courses: These 2000/3000-level courses are essential courses to ensure our students have the necessary background in chemistry or physics.
 Some of these courses fulfill major requirements and some are necessary for students to attend graduate programs.
 These courses include Classical Mechanics (YSC2203; fulfills a major requirement), Accelerated Organic Chemistry (YSC2224; fulfills a major requirement), Organic Chemistry Lab (YSC2222; co-enrollment with YSC2224 strongly recommended), Physical Chemistry (YSC2225), Analytical Chemistry with Laboratory (YSC2248), Introduction to Quantum Mechanics (YSC3210), Introduction to Electrodynamics (YSC3211), and Statistical Thermodynamics (YSC3224; required).
 These courses will be offered every year.